ADPro: a Test-time Adaptive Diffusion Policy via Manifold-constrained Denoising and Task-aware Initialization for

-As shown in Table~\ref{tab:peract}, our method outperforms the vanilla diffusion policy (Diffuser), with particularly notable improvements on the tasks `\textit{sweep to dustpan}', `\textit{sort shape}', and `\textit{insert peg}'.
-Additionally, we show the robot arm's Cartesian pose and gripper-gap evolution during a `\textit{sweep to dustpan}' episode in Fig.~\ref{fig:rlbenchcomparison_astep}.
-From the plots of $r_2$ and $r_3$, it can be seen that our approach yields more consistent values, and it completes the task using only four actions—one fewer than the five used in the ground-truth demonstration.
-This reduction in action count stems from our guided diffusion mechanism, which accelerates the grasping process.
 In Fig.~\ref{fig:rlbenchcomparison_dstep}, we examine the inverse diffusion process for each action prediction.
 To enhance readability, we compute the Mean Squared Error (MSE) between the predicted actions and the ground truth, where values closer to zero indicate better predictions.
 The results demonstrate that incorporating our guidance during generation substantially reduces unnecessary backtracking and improves stability, yielding a much smoother generation trajectory.
 Notably, for `\textit{Action 2}' and `\textit{Action 4}', due to alignment, the initial position of the diffusion process is closer to the ground truth, which facilitates faster convergence toward an accurate prediction and reduces the number of diffusion steps required.
 In the left panel of Fig.~\ref{fig:combined_dsteps}, we vary the number of diffusion steps used for generation and evaluate the average success rate on RLBench.
 We find that our method significantly outperforms the baseline, particularly when using a small number of diffusion steps.
 Notably, our method achieves a $72\%$ success rate with only 20 steps, whereas the baseline requires at least 50 steps to reach comparable performance.
 Moreover, our method consistently improves upon the baseline across all diffusion step settings.